Blog 1: Why all children should be able to throw and catch by 5 years old.

 To me, being able to throw and catch at an early age is an essential skill which should be placed in the category of swimming and riding a bike.
 I would say most of the children I come across who cannot throw and catch say they find sport ‘boring’ or ‘don’t want to take part’ and therefore don’t try to get better.
 It’s almost like we have put our societal view that throwing, catching and playing sport is innate and you can’t do anything to change that.
 It is a vicious cycle because if a child has never been taught, then they try to do it and is unsuccessful they are not going to enjoy it.
 If they don’t enjoy it, then they are not going to repeat it, and if they don’t repeat it they won’t get better!
 So the cycle repeats!

-With the obesity becoming a big problem and new technology making it difficult to encourage people to stay physically active, I believe that teaching children to throw and catch BEFORE school is so important.
+We are currently experiencing an obesity epidemic affecting both adults and children.
+Very little is being done to help tackle the issues of obesity and, nowadays, technology is making it difficult to encourage people to stay physically active.
+I believe that teaching children to throw and catch BEFORE school can have a huge impact on their enjoyment of sport and physical activity.
 Whether this is practicing at home, in a sports class, at nursery or all of the above – I think it is a must!

 Think of the impact this could have on our children if every child goes to school being able to throw and catch.
 Sports skills could be taught at an earlier age and therefore a positive relationship with sport and physical activity can be developed sooner.
-This could then lead to lifelong participation in physical activity as well as improved health/wellbeing.
-I do also think more needs to be done in primary schools.
+This would then lead to lifelong participation in physical activity as well as improved health/wellbeing.
+I also think more needs to be done in primary schools.
 Physical Activity can be seen as secondary to other subjects and many teachers I come across don’t feel comfortable delivering PE to young children.
-All I know is that if we are to change